 Flying Blue Promo Awards

-We particularly like the option to book flights to Budapest, Dublin, Munich, Prague, and Tel Aviv.
-With a 25% discount, you can book a one-way business class award for 39,750 Flying Blue miles, or often as low as 32,000.
+With a 25% discount, you can almost always book a one-way business class award for 39,750 Flying Blue miles, or often as low as 32,000.
 If you really want next-level, a 50% discount gets that down to only 26,500 miles.

-Surcharges on a one-way award are around $200, which makes it a great deal all considered.
+This great opportunity strikes each and every month, and you can find the latest offers here.
+Surcharges on a one-way are around $200, which makes it a great deal all considered.

 Here are some other amazing ways to redeem Flying Blue miles!